 Look around and compare what different courses have to offer.
 Most importantly, seek advice from anyone you know who is already working in the sector and find out who are the most respected training providers.
 It is important to consider course content carefully before spending hard-earned money, and to seek advice on the training that will suit your background and expectations.
 Finally, try to attend security seminars and briefings where you can meet others already working in the sector, and the companies who are likely to employ or subcontract to you in future.

 Gaining additional qualifications in health and safety, or enhanced medical qualifications such as Medicine in Remote Areas (MiRA), which is endorsed by the Royal College of Surgeons, or Responding to Emergency Medical Incidents and Trauma (REMIT), will make you more attractive to both employers and clients.

 The First Person on Scene (FPOS) qualification is particularly useful, too.
-The qualification would give you the skills and knowledge you need to be able to provide immediate care in the first few minutes of an emergency or life-threatening situation.
+It will give you the skills and knowledge you need to be able to provide immediate care in the first few minutes of an emergency or life-threatening situation.
 It is valid for three years and periodic retraining is recommended in order to keep skills up to date.
 The course is usually delivered over five days.

 Away from medicine and first aid, consider enhancing your skills and knowledge in other areas too, such as project management (PRINCE2 or equivalent) or risk management.

 Being a holder of additional qualifications such as those discussed above will help enormously in promoting you as a highly skilled, diverse and employable security professional, enabling you to demonstrate to potential employers that you have more than an SIA licence, have invested in yourself and developed beyond the general baseline of industry requirements.